Melissa Clark Eats Her Way Through Literature

 Melissa Clark: I’m Melissa Clark and I’m a food reporter for the New York Times.

 WS: Melissa Clark is a cookbook writer and the resident food columnist for the New York Times.
 Her work has been honored with awards by the James Beard Foundation and the International Association of Culinary Professionals.
-Her latest project, Dinner in French, is due out in early March.
+Her latest project,

 MC: I am a Brooklyn native.
 There aren’t that many of us, but I was born and bred in Brooklyn, where I still live.
 I’ve lived in other places, but then I came back because you know, Brooklyn, it just calls you, and I grew up in a foodie household.
 My parents were Julia Child acolytes.
 They cooked everything before Julie & Julia.
 They were cooking every dish out of Julia Child’s cookbook.
 And it was such an important part of my childhood because we ate great food all the time, but we ate great French food all the time and we ate great Brooklyn food all the time.
 And these two things were merged in my mind.
 And I actually kind of thought that French food normally had lox on it.
 I thought that was normal, you know, and that the French must’ve eaten bagels.
 So it was this sort of conflation.